 Bali, a lush island in Indonesia, is uniquely and breathtakingly beautiful with its enchanting temples, shimmering sandy beaches and the warm disposition of the local people.
 One of the most popular tourist destinations in the world, Bali is voted the world's best island by influential travel magazines year upon year.
-Bali's two most luxurious resorts, Alila Villa Soori and Alila Villa Uluwatu offer two magnificent vantage points for you to gaze at the beauty of this stunningly picturesque and mystical island.
+Bali's most luxurious resorts offer magnificent vantage points for you to gaze at the beauty of this stunningly picturesque and mystical island.

 Bali is adorned with virescent rice terraces, magnificent mountains and barren volcanic hillsides and other sites of stunning natural beauty.
 Renowned for its vibrant and mesmerising traditional and modern dance, sculpture, painting and music, there are many reasons Bali is famed the ‘Island of the Gods’.
 This deeply spiritual holiday destination has a unique culture, with numerous historical and archaeological attractions such as the Museum of Puri Lukisan, and exciting Jungles to explore.

 Whilst staying at one of the most luxurious holiday resorts in Indonesia, you can bear witness to one of the most vibrant culture shows in Bali.
 Located in South Bali, an extremely popular district of the island, you can see the Kecak, or ‘monkey dance’, which is staged daily at Uluwatu Temple.
 Other dances that are often performed are the Barong, or ‘lion dance’, which is a ritual dance depicting a battle between good and evil or the Legong Keraton which is often performed for tourists.

 Bali is a mystical land of authentic timeless culture and colour, with two fantastic Bali 5 star resorts, making for a memorable holiday destination with plenty to discover.

 Bali was voted our Destination of the Month for Travel in June!